vpnowell/candidate-homework/README.md

 The projects in the solution are ordered by difficulty.

-The intent behind these tasks is to provide you with different levels of difficulty where you can showcase your skills, experience, and style.

-We will use your solutions to these problems as talking points in the technical interview.

 We expect and trust you to do this work yourself.

 Questions are welcome and expected.

-This will be due at the start of the technical interview.
+Ideally, we want this done before the technical interview, so we can address any questions that come up.

+The intent behind these tasks is to provide you with different levels of difficulty where you can showcase your skills, experience, and style.

+This is not scored, and we may or may not discuss it during the interview.
+We just use it to get to know you within the context of some code.

 ## Assignments